davechouinard/virtual-pinball-machine/README.md

 Make sure to right click the icon and go into the properties and make sure 'run as administrator' is selected.

+For each table I decided to load:
+* wheel image
+* table audio
+* playfield image (S key while PinballX is active will take a screen shot of a running table)
+* backglass image

 **DirectB2S**

 DirectB2S is an animated backglass server.
 It is also a requirement for Direct Output Framework to drive LED boards etc.